vkbo/OsirisAnalysis/Readme.txt

     This involved adding the function fAccu1D to generate histograms of weighted data.
   - Various updates to the Variables class.
 Added fields for standard unit and the number of the dimension the variable belongs to.
 E.g.: x1 -> Dim = 1, p2 -> Dim = 2, etc.
+  - Added AddPaths.m script that adds the relevant folders to Matlab path.

   Version 1.2.1
   - Bug fixes.